 We parted with the understanding that, having discussed the pros and cons, she would Email (she doesn’t have a phone) in the morning after we have all slept on the conundrum.

-With Carl and Tom having been up since 3.30am, it seemed that the best arrangement for our evening was to adjourn to the Black Pearl where I enjoyed a reprise of the ribs.
+With Carl and Tom having been up since 3.30am, it seemed that the best arrangement for our evening was to adjourn early to the adjacent Black Pearl where I enjoyed a reprise of the ribs which were so good a couple of nights before.

 Ahoy there, Shipmates!
 Don’t you just hate it when the other person is right?
 Well, imagine how much that is compounded when it happens to be Captain Mines!
 In the aforementioned taxi vs bus conundrum, for once, his advice was on the money, and for that I shall always resent him.